 Under Grant Funding Opportunity GFO-17-607 (School Bus Replacement for California School Districts and County Offices of Education), California school districts can apply for a share of $94.1 million in funding to purchase new electric or CNG school buses, as well as charging and fueling infrastructure.

 Senate Bill 110 allocates up to $75 million for electric buses, to be split evenly among the northern, southern, central and Los Angeles county regions of California.
-It will be distributed by the California Energy Commission (CEC) in consultation with the California Air Resources Board (CARB).
+It will be distributed by the California Energy Commission (CEC), in consultation with the California Air Resources Board (CARB).
 The Energy Commission’s Alternative and Renewable Fuel and Vehicle Technology Program (ARFVTP) provides an additional $19.1 million—$13 million for electric charging equipment, $3.7 million for CNG buses, and $2.4 million for CNG fueling infrastructure.

 As part of Phase One of the project, applications are being accepted now through 5 p.m.
 PST on Sept.
-20. The funds are part of the 2018-2019 California State Budget and would not be available “until July 1, 2018 or when the Governor signs the Budget Act, whichever is later,” said the CEC.
+20. The funds are part of the 2018-2019 California State Budget, and would not be available “until July 1, 2018 or when the Governor signs the Budget Act, whichever is later,” said the CEC.
 At this writing, the budget had not yet been signed by Gov. Jerry Brown.
 It is estimated that delivery of the buses will begin next October.

-Priority will be given to public school districts and county offices of education (COE) that run the oldest school buses, serve disadvantaged communities, or have a majority of students eligible for free or reduced lunches.
+Priority will be given to public school districts and county offices of education (COE) that run the oldest school buses, serve disadvantaged communities, or have a majority of students who are eligible for free or reduced lunches.
 The age of a bus will be based on the age of the chassis, or model year, not the age of the engine.
 Applications will be evaluated and ranked by the CEC.

 ZEVs are the focus of the grant, but CNG buses will be allowed, if the grantee can demonstrate that an electric bus “would not be sufficient to meet the needs of the applicant’s regular school bus routes.”
 CEC documentation specifies that at least two of the following conditions must be met: